Menkli/malaria_risk/README.md

 This repository presents a case study showcasing an approach to a reliable and transferable malaria risk assessment process.
 The collaboration involved stakeholders from MSF and Epicentre, organizations actively involved in malaria control in Africa.
 Together, we co-developed a conceptual composite-indicator framework for malaria risk assessment.
 The aim is to highlight the strengths and limitations of this approach, along with reporting on the current maturity of its transferability.

 ## Requirements

-Before running the scripts, make sure to follow these requirements:
+Before running the scripts, ensure that all requirements are met:

-- Get an ACLED access key and put your credentials into `acled_credentials.R`.
+1. **ACLED Access Key**: Obtain an ACLED access key and insert your credentials into `acled_credentials.R`.

-- Get Copernicus ID and access key and put your credentials into `copernicus_credentials.R`.
+2. **Copernicus Credentials**: Get a Copernicus ID and access key and place your credentials in `copernicus_credentials.R`.

-- Have Rtools installed
+3. **Rtools**: Make sure you have Rtools installed.

+### Manual Data Download

+Some data must be downloaded manually and saved in the "data/downloads" folder, which is automatically generated when you execute the `01_packages.R` script.

+#### 1. Common Operational Datasets of Rwanda
+   - Go to the Humanitarian Data Exchange Platform (HDX): [https://data.humdata.org/dataset/cod-ab-rwa](https://data.humdata.org/dataset/cod-ab-rwa).
+   - Download the .zip folder containing the Shapefiles.
+   - Unzip the data into `data/downloads`.
+This will create a new sub-folder named `rwa_adm_2006_nisr_wgs1984_20181002_shp`.

+#### 2. Malaria Incidence Data for 2018, 2019, and 2020
+   - Visit the website of the Malaria Atlas Project and select the Global_Pf_Incidence_Rate data: [https://data.malariaatlas.org/maps?layers=Malaria:202206_Global_Pf_Incidence_Rate,Malaria:202206_Global_Pf_Parasite_Rate](https://data.malariaatlas.org/maps?layers=Malaria:202206_Global_Pf_Incidence_Rate,Malaria:202206_Global_Pf_Parasite_Rate).
+   - Download the layer "Number of newly diagnosed Plasmodium falciparum cases per 1,000 population" for the years 2018, 2019, and 2020 into `data/downloads`.
+Ensure that the downloaded files in the folder are named `202206_Global_Pf_Incidence_Rate_2018.tif`, `202206_Global_Pf_Incidence_Rate_2019.tif`, and `202206_Global_Pf_Incidence_Rate_2020.tif`, respectively.

-## General
+## General Information

-- Filenames beginning with "acc_" are for accessing data from the web.
+- Filenames starting with "acc_" are used for accessing data from the web.
-- Filenames beginning with "ana_" for performing data manipulation and analysis tasks.
+- Filenames starting with "ana_" are for performing data manipulation and analysis tasks.
-- Scripts beginning with 00_ do not need to be run,
+- Scripts beginning with "00_" do not need to be executed.
-- Run the scripts in consecutive order starting with 01_packages.R
+- Run the scripts in consecutive order, starting with `01_packages.R`.
+- Detailed information about the indicators can be found in the [publication].
+- Information about the source data can be found in the [Excel table].

+## Development Details

+The project was developed and successfully tested using the following environment:

+- R 4.2.3
+- RStudio 2023.03.1
+- Windows 10

 ## Overview of individual scripts